sindresorhus/awesome/awesome.md

 # The awesome manifesto

-If you want your list to be included on `awesome`, try to only include actual awesome stuff in your list.
+If you want your list to be included in `awesome`, try to only include actual awesome stuff in your list.
 After all, it's a curation, not a collection.

 But **what is awesome?**